 Active Citizens is a non-profit programme which promotes understanding of different cultures within local, national, and global communities.
-Since 2009, it has worked in 54 countries, supported almost 8,000 social action projects, and provided 210,000 people with social leadership training.
+Since 2009, it has worked in 54 countries and supported more than 10,000 social action projects.

-None of this would have been possible without the almost 700 partners who work with the British Council across the globe at Delivery Partners.
+None of this would have been possible without our Delivery Partners.
 Getting involved in Active Citizens has helped them to support social action projects and take part in international visits, workshops and networking events.

 What are Delivery Partners?